ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ## Choosing Editor Type

-By default `CKEditor` Angular component creates {@link guide/dev/inline/README inline editor} with [Fixed User Interface](https://ckeditor.com/docs/ckeditor4/latest/guide/dev_uitypes.html#fixed-ui-for-inline-editor), it will be referred as `divarea` editor.
+By default `CKEditor` Angular component creates {@link guide/dev/inline/README inline editor} with {@link guide/dev_uitypes.html#fixed-ui-for-inline-editor}, it will be referred as `divarea` editor.
 To create  with floating UI `type` property with value of `inline` must be added:

 ```html
 <ckeditor